South London Faculty

 Awards and prizes

-To be considered for the award trainees will need to complete the RCGP SL and Elton John application form including statements that describe the issue, intervention and impact of your audit, QIP or project towards either HIV testing, improving HIV care (including retention in care) or care of people living with HIV, this work must have undertaken place between 1/9/2022 – 31/08/2023.
+To be considered for the award you will need to complete this application form including statements that describe the issue, intervention and impact of your audit, QIP or project towards either HIV testing, improving HIV care (including retention in care) or care of people living with HIV, this work must have undertaken place between 1/9/2023 – 31/08/2024.

 We offer two cash prizes (£250 each) to nominated AiTs from Kings and St Georges each year.
 The prize is presented at the Faculty AGM.